Yes, Mr. President, "Parasite" Was the Best

 Parasite unfolds the textured story of a poor family infiltrating the household of a rich one as unrelated employees.
 The South Korean film leaves the moviegoer craving to see it again in order to make sense of its disturbing truths.

 In 2020, it won four Oscars, including the Oscar for Best Picture, the first foreign-language film to do so.
 U.S. President Donald J. Trump can’t understand South Korea winning.
 Understandably.

-The mother in the movie Kim family, Chung-sook, does an unflattering imitation of North Korean dictator Kim Jong-un for which she receives a compliment from the father, Ki-taek.
-There are other references to the fearful spectre of North Korea and its nuclear weapons.
-Trump has attempted to nurture a personal relationship with Chairman Kim as a way to break the stalemate over North Korea’s nuclear program.
-Last month, he sent birthday wishes to Kim.
+In the movie, the former housekeeper does a humorous imitation of North Korean newsreaders for which she receives a compliment from her husband.
+There are other references to the fearful specter of North Korea and its nuclear weapons, including one of the film's settings.
+Trump has attempted to nurture a personal relationship with Chairman Kim Jong-un as a way to break the stalemate over North Korea’s nuclear program.
+Last month, he sent birthday wishes to the dictator.

 The film does reveal the economic rift in South Korea.
 The Kims, the parents and two adult children, work a variety of temporary jobs, including folding pizza boxes, which they foil.
 The father in the Park family owns a technology company.
 There is one loan shark connection in the film, which is nightmarish.
 To write more would spoil one of the many surprises in Parasite.